Financial Planning for People Facing Challenges with Debt

 Financial Planning for Major Life Events

-Even if your finances are stable, certain life events can derail your strategy.
+Even if your finances are stable, unexpected life events can derail your strategy.
 Thinking about how these events could potentially affect your financial strategy and planning ahead for them can help you avoid new problems with debt.

 Whether you face unemployment from a layoff, reduced hours at work or you just want to change your career path, changes in your employment have a significant impact on your finances.
 Your job is your income and without it, most people end up relying on credit cards and even worse financing choices like payday loans.
 This guide explains how to plan strategically, so you can survive challenges with your employment without creating programs with debt.